Mind the Journey: Color in the Gray Machine

-The 12 track concept album is set in a persons dream, tackling the internal conflicts that coincide with getting older and maturing.
+The 12 track concept album is set in a person's dream, tackling the internal conflicts that coincide with getting older and maturing.
 In an interview with Louder Than War, MTJ says, "It begins with him partying, naively falling in love, and 'Dancing On The Sun.'
 However, once he becomes ‘lucid’, he starts seeing things the way that they really are.
 The love becomes more problematic, he struggles with his identity, he begins feeling the societal pressure to give in."